Cavorter/cavort/content/posts/2006-10-04-the-trickle-continues.md

 ---
 <div class='microid-mailto+http:sha1:e5db1b3599104d786d3a23516f4c43c1f143a879'>

-    So today we find out that WoW: Burning Crusade <a href="http://www.worldofwarcraft.com/burningcrusade/townhall/collectors.html" target="_blank">will be a retail package and be available in regular and Expensive Collector's editions</a>.
+    So today we find out that WoW: Burning Crusade [will be a retail package and be available in regular and Expensive Collector's editions](http://www.worldofwarcraft.com/burningcrusade/townhall/collectors.html).

     The thing that irritates me?
-They still don't have a release date other than <a href="http://www.worldofwarcraft.com/burningcrusade/faq.html" target="_blank">"late 2006"</a>.
+They still don't have a release date other than ["late 2006"](http://www.worldofwarcraft.com/burningcrusade/faq.html).